 The gap between a home that uses typical amounts of gas and one that uses significantly less is determined almost entirely by the building fabric: how well insulated the walls, floor, and loft are, how airtight the windows and doors are, and how efficiently the heating system distributes what heat it does produce.
 None of these change quickly, but several of the most impactful improvements are either free through grant funding or achievable in an afternoon.

 Cavity wall insulation, for households that do not already have it, is the single highest-impact improvement available for most UK homes.
-It reduces how quickly heat escapes through external walls, which means the boiler runs shorter cycles to maintain the same temperature.
 The Warm Homes Local Grant currently funds this at no cost for households with income under £36,000 and an EPC rating of D or below.
-With bills potentially rising in July, applying now rather than waiting is directly in your financial interest.
+With bills potentially rising significantly in July, applying now rather than waiting is directly in your financial interest.
 The full eligibility criteria and application process are covered in the Warm Homes Local Grant guide.

 Draught-proofing produces a faster result and requires no grant funding.
 Sealing gaps around windows, letterboxes, and under external doors reduces cold air infiltration, which reduces how hard the boiler has to work to maintain temperature.
 The most effective options and where to prioritise them are covered in the best draught stoppers for UK homes.